compose-spec/compose-spec/build.md

 `secrets` grants access to sensitive data defined by [secrets](secrets) on a per-service build basis.
 Two different syntax variants are supported: the short syntax and the long syntax.

-Compose implementations MUST report an error if the secret doesn't exist on the platform or isn't defined in the [`secrets`](#secrets-top-level-element) section of this Compose file.
+Compose implementations MUST report an error if the secret isn't defined in the [`secrets`](#secrets-top-level-element) section of this Compose file.

 #### Short syntax